boraozenbirkan/boraozenbirkan/README.md

 Blockchain & Game Developer
 ---------------------------

 Hello there!
-I'm **Bora Ozenbirkan**, and I'm deeply passionate about **game development and blockchain technology.**
+I'm **Bora Ozenbirkan**, deeply passionate about **game development and blockchain technology.**

+I started coding with Assembly in my Technical High School and build a couple of robot projects with C using PIC 16F877A microcontrollers.
+During my university education, I build some educational projects with Java and build a 3D printer alongside a couple of Arduino projects.

-Three years ago, I embarked on an entrepreneurial adventure with a clear goal: **to create Language Learning apps.** Along this exciting journey, I pursued a range of educational opportunities, from serious courses like **Harvard University's CS50 and GD50**, to mastering **Unity 2D/3D** through GameDev.Tv
+Three years ago, I dropped out of university and embarked on an entrepreneurial adventure with a clear goal: **to create Language Learning apps.** Along this exciting journey, I pursued a range of educational opportunities, from serious courses like **Harvard University's CS50 and GD50** to mastering **Unity 2D/3D** through GameDev.Tv

 Over the past three years, I've crafted a diverse portfolio of applications, each representing a **unique and innovative creation.** These experiences have been nothing short of amazing, and they've fueled my determination to create even more exceptional products.
-Now, I'm eager to channel my **skills and knowledge** into the development of cutting-edge solutions that will truly make a difference.
+Now, I'm eager to channel my **skills and knowledge** into the development of cutting-edge solutions that will genuinely make a difference.

 **Let's create something people adore!**